ibm-cloud-docs/discovery-data/domain-dictionary.md

     Similar terms from your collection are suggested as new entries.

-    Suggested terms are taken from the field to which the **Parts of Speech** enrichment is applied.
-Suggestions are not displayed if the **Parts of Speech** enrichment is not enabled.
+    Suggested terms are taken from the field to which the *Part of Speech* enrichment is applied.
+Suggestions are not displayed if the *Part of Speech* enrichment is not enabled.
     {: note}

 1. Click **Save dictionary**.